If you think every American should know these facts about Obamacare, do your part to spread this column around and make it happen.

 However, health care plans are being dropped all across the country by insurance companies because they don't meet the minimum standards of the expensive new plans that are preferred by Obamacare.
 How bad has it already gotten?
 800,000 Americans lost their health care plans in New Jersey alone.

 3) The Obamacare website costs more than Facebook and it doesn't work.
 How do you in good conscience roll out a product that just doesn't work when people's health is on the line?
 Worse yet, if the product costs this much and performs this badly, what does it tell you about how well it will work in the future?
-Facebook took six years to spend 500 million dollars
+Facebook took six years to spend 500 million dollars, while the Obamacare website has already managed that same trick.
+Yet, the glitches on the website were so bad, that as few as

 A recent study by the National Center for Public Policy Research shows that: